 - Register for taxes including PAYG withholding and GST.

 As an ABN holder, you are required to notify the ABR within 28 days of any changes to your address, name and contact details.
 You must also comply if the ABR writes to you about your entitlement or to confirm any details in your registration.

 If you are no longer a business, you have to request for the ABN registration to be cancelled.
 This can only be done after meeting all your tax obligations.

-What are the Benefits of an ABN Registration?
+What are the Advantages of Having an ABN or ABN Registration?

 The main benefit of having an ABN is that it allows other businesses to confirm your details easily.
 This will come in handy when placing orders or invoicing other businesses.
 Second, you will not risk having money other businesses pay you temporarily withheld as part of PAYG withholding system.